emilyfu1/shocks_productionnetworks/readme.md

 __match_BEA:__ Merges the PCE data with the I-O using the proportion-calculation concordance

+__mergechecks:__ Visualizing how the I-O and PCE data line up within the merged data

 __intermediate_salesshares:__ uses the cleaned I-O requirements matrix to calculate intermediate shares of sales (this saves into the _\inversions\\_ folder)

 __inversions:__ I-O adjustment code and VAR results on I-O adjusted prices and quantities with classifications of shocks (and some nice visuals).
 Uses the merged PCE/I-O data and the calculated intermediate shares of sales